washingtonstateuniversity/WSUWP-Build-Plugins-Public/tinymce-advanced/readme.txt

 == Changelog ==

-= 5.1.0 =
+= 5.2.1 =
-* Updated for WordPress 5.1 and TinyMCE 4.9.2.
+* Updated for WordPress 5.2.1 and TinyMCE 4.9.4.
+* Fixed resetting of the advanced options on update when all were unselected.
+* Fixed and improved keepig of paragraph tags in the Classic block.

+= 5.2.0 =
+* Updated for WordPress 5.2.
+* Updated the buttons settings for the block editor toolbar.
+There are a few new limitations there: most buttons are now hidden in a drop-down and the users are not allowed to arrange the buttons.
+* Added a new advanced settings section for tables.
+Makes it possible to better configure how tables are edited and whether to disable use of inline CSS styles.
+Note that disabling inline styles would make the tables non-resizable in the editor.
+* Removed the option to enable pasting of image sources in some browsers.
+It was not working correctly.
+* Added a new option to always keep paragraph tags in the Classic Paragraph and Classic blocks in the block editor.
+* Updated exporting and importing of the settings.
+Now settings are exported to a (downloaded) file, and can be restored by uploading a previously exported settings file.
+* Improved the block editor Clear Formatting button.
+If some text is selected, it only clears the styling from that text.
+If no selection, all styling from the paragraph is cleared.

 = 5.0.1 =
 * Fixed importing of backed-up settings.
 * Updated the FAQ section in the readme.

 = 5.0.0 =
-* Added several new buttons to the rich-text toolbar in the Block Editor.
+* Added several new buttons to the rich-text toolbar in the block editor.
-* Added functionality to add, remove and arrange most buttons on the rich-text toolbar in the Block Editor.
+* Added functionality to add, remove and arrange most buttons on the rich-text toolbar in the block editor.
 * Added alternative location for buttons for the rich-text component.
 That lets users move buttons that are not used frequently out of the way.
 * Added settings for selected text color and background color.
-* Improved fixes and enhancements for the Classic Block.
+* Improved fixes and enhancements for the Classic block.
-* Improved the Classic Paragraph Block and added support for converting from most blocks to classic paragraphs, and converting a classic paragraph into separate blocks.
+* Improved the Classic Paragraph block and added support for converting from most blocks to classic paragraphs, and converting a classic paragraph into separate blocks.

 = 4.8.2 =
 * Fixes and improvements for 4.8.1.
-* Added separate option to enable the Classic Paragraph Block.
+* Added separate option to enable the Classic Paragraph block.
 * Added converting of most default blocks to classic paragraphs, and from classic paragraphs to default blocks.

 = 4.8.1 =
 * Updated for WordPress 5.0.
-* Added Hybrid Mode for the Block Editor.
-Includes a Classic Paragraph Block that replaces the default Paragraph Block.
+* Added Hybrid Mode for the block editor.
+Includes a Classic Paragraph block that replaces the default Paragraph block.
-* Added option to replace the Block Editor with the Classic Editor.
+* Added option to replace the block editor with the classic editor.
-* Added another settings section for configuring the toolbars in the Classic Block and the Classic Paragraph Block.
+* Added another settings section for configuring the toolbars in the Classic block and the Classic Paragraph block.
-* Added some CSS fixed for the Classic Block.
+* Added some CSS fixed for the Classic block.
 * Fixed (removed) setting of inline CSS for table cells when inserting a table.
 Inline CSS is still added when a table is resized by dragging.

 = 4.8.0 =